 Christmas 2012 – Party Photos

 I’ve received some photos showing the children being given some chocolate and a meal for Christmas.
 The photo here is showing a “Chocolate Race” but I don’t know what that is!
-Click here to see all of the photos.
+See more photos here

 I’ve become very rubbish at adding progress photos even though they are regularly sent to us from the co-ordinator in India.
 We also receive Christmas cards from the children showing their favourite role models and heroes on the front cover (it’s usually Ghandi).